Efficient Teacher: Semi-Supervised Object Detection for YOLOv5: Efficient Teacher

 \subsection{Pseudo Label Assigner}

 The core problem in SSOD is how to assign pseudo labels, as sub-optimal assignments can lead to inconsistent pseudo labels and deteriorating performance of the mutual learning mechanism.
-Pseudo Label Filter (Figure \ref{Fig.pseudo_label_assigner}) is a naive approach that assigns pseudo labels by setting a threshold, with those below the threshold being considered as background.
-However, this method can result in sub-optimal assignments, as shown in Figure \ref{Fig.pseudo_label_assigner}: in the top case, the pseudo label with red color is incorrectly assigned due to a threshold value of 0.1, leading to the student learning the wrong label; in the bottom case, the threshold of 0.6 excludes low-scoring pseudo labels but incorrectly treats the pseudo label in red color as background, resulting in decreased training for this class.
-These cases highlight the need for more reasonable strategies for pseudo label assignment in Dense Detector.
+Pseudo Label Filter is a simple implementation for assigning labels, which filters out pseudo labels below a set threshold.
+Pseudo labels with scores below the threshold are labeled as background, while those with scores above the threshold are labeled as reliable pseudo labels.
+However, this method can result in sub-optimal assignments, as shown in Figure \ref{Fig.pseudo_label_assigner}: in the top case, Pseudo Label Filter is a fast method for filtering out pseudo labels with scores below the set threshold.
+However, during the entire process of SSOD training, the scores of pseudo labels continue to increase, which can lead to the Pseudo Label Filter treating incorrect pseudo labels as reliable ones and including them in training, resulting in the phenomenon of failure to converge in SSOD training.

 Proposed in this work, Pseudo Label Assigner (PLA) provides a more refined assignment of the pseudo labels generated by Dense Detector.
 In PLA, pseudo labels obtained after Non-Maximum Suppression (NMS) are separated into two categories: reliable and uncertain pseudo labels.
 The high and low threshold ${\tau_{1},\tau_{2}}$ of the pseudo label score is used to determine two types of pseudo labels.
 Pseudo labels with scores between ${\tau_{1},\tau_{2}}$ are considered uncertain, and ignoring the loss of these labels directly results in improved performance on Dense Detector, as shown in Table \ref{tab:pseudo label assigner}.
 In addition to solving the sub-optimal problem caused by Pseudo Label Filter, PLA includes an unsupervised loss that efficiently leverages uncertain pseudo labels.
 The loss of Dense Detector in SSOD is defined as a pair of single labeled image and single unlabeled image: